This brief tutorial shows students and new users how to install Windows Subsystem for Linux (WSL) on Windows 11.

 wsl --set-default-version 1 bcdedit /set hypervisorlaunchtype auto start

 This post showed you how to install WSL 2 on Windows 11 and Ubuntu 20.04.
-If you find any error, please use the comment form below to report.
+If you find any error, please report it in the comment form below.